 Tip – one thing you will need to know about Plaka is that there are stairs, lots of stairs!
 If you want to explore it properly, be prepared to walk up and down a few times.

 Latest news: Read about Athens pedestrian friendly changes

-Where to eat food in Plaka
+Where to eat in Plaka

 Plaka is home to all sorts of places where you can have a coffee, meal or drink.
 There are countless cafes, restaurants, tavernas, pastry shops, ice-cream shops and mezedopolia.